Expressions

 ~* |

-case insensitive regular expression match |
+Case-insensitive regular expression matching |

 IS |

-special comparison for true , false and null |
+Special comparison for true, false, and null |

 | |

-Bitwise OR, or IP containment |
+Bitwise OR, or IP address containment |

 & |